 - Almost all the accommodation is within walking distance of a lift.

-- Copper can get crowded on weekends, however possibly less so than other Summit County resorts.
+- Copper can get crowded on weekends, however possibly less than other Summit County resorts that are on the Epic Pass

 - If you’re here for more than a week and eating out every night you will probably want to venture into Frisco for more choice.

 Like so many other skiers, Scout spent years driving past Copper Mountain on the way to one of Summit County’s more popular resorts such as Vail, Aspen or Beaver Creek.
 Every time we whizzed past on i70 we looked up, thinking, “That looks like it has a few good runs, maybe next time”.
-So when we finally got there in January, 2015, we were pleasantly surprised.
+So when we finally got there, we were pleasantly surprised and questioning why we didn't come sooner.

 One of the biggest surprises about Copper is how uncrowded it is, especially given its convenient location so close to Denver.
 From a purely selfish point-of-view, let’s hope it stays that way and most people just keep going past and looking up.